Polynomial Curve Systems are Exponentially Decaying: Introduction

 The conjecture for general polynomial case was recently solved by Belk $\emph{et al}$, by using tree lifting algorithm \cite{BLMW}.
 Their proof is based on the iteration of a simplicial map on the complex of trees.
 Let us summarize the idea of the proof as follows.
 The reader may refer to \cite{BLMW} for the relative details.
 Assume that $C\subset \Bbb C - P_f$ is a non-peripheral curve.
 Then $C$ is the boundary of a Jordan neighborhood of a subforest of the tree containing $P_f$ as vertices.
 As a consequence of the polynomial mapping property, each pull back of $C$ by $f$ is the boundary of a Jordan neighborhood of some subforest of the lifting of the tree by $f$.
 On the other hand, the tree lifting operator $\lambda_f: \mathcal{T} \to \mathcal{T}$ is a simplicial map where $\mathcal{T}$ is the complex of trees containing $P_f$ as vertices.
 It was proved in \cite{BLMW} that, $\lambda_f$ does not increase a metric on $\mathcal{T}$ and the iteration of $\lambda_f$ on any tree must eventually converges to some small neighborhood of a Hubbard vertex, which contains finitely many trees when $f$ is a polynomial.
 So the pull back of a curve eventually becomes the boundary of a Jordan neighborhood of some subforest of one of the finitely many trees.
 The finite global attractor conjecture for the polynomial case thus follows.
 However, as pointed out in \cite{BLMW}, the proof does not tell how fast the iteration of $\lambda_f$ on a tree converges to a Hubbard vertex, and correspondingly, it is not clear how fast a curve, under the iteration of the pull back, converges to the attractor $\{\gamma_i\}$.
 In fact, except the hyperbolic case, for which Nekrashevych's work \cite{N} may be adapted to show that $\lambda_f$ is an exponential contraction, it is not clear in general if $\lambda_f$ contracts the metric in $\mathcal{T}$ by a definite rate (see \emph{Overview of the proof} \cite{BLMW})

 \begin{quote} \itshape It would be interesting to understand the global rate of the contraction of $\lambda_f$.
 Nekrashevych studies a cell complex that is closed related to our $\mathcal{T}_n$ and shows that a hyperbolic polynomial acts on it with exponential contraction.
-We suspect that a similar argument would show that a hyperbolic polynomial gives exponential contraction of $\mathcal{T}_n$; however, the non-hyperbolic case is more mysterious. \end{quote} This is the motivation of this work.
-The goal of the paper is to show that for all the cases, either hyperbolic or non-hyperbolic, the complexity of a curve will always be exponentially decreased and thus the iteration of the pull back of a curve is exponentially attracted to the attractor $\{\gamma_i\}$.
-In particular, it gives an alternative proof of the finite global attractor conjecture for the polynomial case.
+We suspect that a similar argument would show that a hyperbolic polynomial gives exponential contraction of $\mathcal{T}_n$; however, the non-hyperbolic case is more mysterious. \end{quote} This work is motivated by the above question.
+The goal of the paper is to show that, in both hyperbolic and non-hyperbolic cases, the complexity of a curve always decreases exponentially.
+Consequently, the iteration of the pullback of a curve converges exponentially to the attractor $\{\gamma_i\}$.
+In particular, this gives an quantitative proof of the finite global attractor conjecture for the polynomial case.